Double entry bookkeeping: what it is and how it works

 Double-entry vs single-entry bookkeeping: which is better?

-Single-entry bookkeeping records each transaction only once, typically in a simple spreadsheet format.
-Unlike double-entry, it tracks income and expenses without showing how these transactions affect your assets or liabilities.
+Single-entry bookkeeping records each transaction only once, typically in a simple spreadsheet.
+It tracks income and expenses but doesn't show how transactions affect your assets or liabilities.

 Choose single-entry when:

-• Your business has no assets or loans
+- your business has no significant assets or loans

 Choose double-entry when:

-• Your business owns assets or has liabilities
+- your business owns assets or carries liabilities

 Tax considerations for double-entry bookkeeping